 In a hive-like environment learning can become infectious as people work collaboratively to solve complex problems.
 In my experience this is the most exciting and powerful way to learn and teach.
 Working closely with others and adapting to incorporate an experimental, procedural, analytical approach to problem solving can lead to both discovery as well as deep understanding.
 My goal in the classroom is to create autodidactic polymaths, human Swiss Army knives, capable of working together to experiment, make mistakes, and develop systems for success.

-I am an Associate Professor in the Department of Communication Arts at Virginia Commonwealth Unversity’s School of the Arts.
+I am a Professor in the Department of Communication Arts at Virginia Commonwealth Unversity’s School of the Arts.
 Since arriving at VCU in 2006, I've designed and taught courses in the history and practice of computer graphics (CGI), digital image processing, visual effects, narrative filmmaking, animation, concept design, game design, motion-capture and computer programming.

 For all education, research and university related queries email me at: email@example.com